Menu

 June 2023

-June – the Start of Summer and our 2023 Grants Year!
+June - The Start of Summer and our 2023 Grants Year!

 Ask AAWGT members what they like about June and they’ll tell you it’s the timing.
 June is the month when we’re working with our new grantees (see list below) to help get their new 2023 grants in place.
 We want to recognize our many members who are directly involved with this process through, for example, the Post Grants Committee which is carefully planning how to best support these nonprofits over the next year.
 Also the Grants Systems Committee that is working to ensure that we’re collecting useful data about the needs of women and families in our county and the creative ways local organizations are responding to those needs.
 Thanks to all!

-President
+Susan Cook, President

-Vice President
+Margaret Davis, Vice President

 Grantee Spotlight: Tahirih Justice Center